nriddiford/svParser/README.md

 # svParser

 Parse VCF output from structural variant callers LUMPY and DELLY (also supports input from novoBreak).
 Run without options or with `--help` or `-h` to print usage statement

+This tool is under constant development.
+Please feel free to [contact me](nick.riddiford@curie.fr), or [raise an issue](https://github.com/nriddiford/svParser/issues) if you encounter any problems

 ## Parsing structural variants from VCF files called by LUMPY DELLY and novoBreak